pure-data/externals-howto/README.rst

 Pd supports two modes to import *libraries*:

--  via the command line option “-lib my\_lib”
+-  via the command-line option “-lib my\_lib”

 -  by creating a “my\_lib” object